FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 });
 ```

-The route performs a quite a few tasks:
+The route performs quite a few tasks:

 1. Checks if there is a logged in user.
 If not, the user is redirected to the login page.
-1. Checks if the logged in user is an adult in a family.
+2. Checks if the logged in user is an adult in a family.
-1. Checks if the logged in user and the child user to grant or revoke the consent to is in the same family
+3. Checks if the logged in user and the child user to grant or revoke the consent to is in the same family.
-1. Checks if there is already a `UserConsent` added for the child.
+4. Checks if there is already a `UserConsent` added for the child.
 If not, a new `UserConsent` is created, and assigned to the child, using the `consentId` from the consent created in the FusionAuth admin portal earlier.
-1. Updates the `UserConsent` to the desired status.
+5. Updates the `UserConsent` to the desired status.

 ## Testing